sp1ff/elfeed-score/README.md

 1.  the match text
 2.  the match value: this is an integer specifying the amount by which the entry's score should be adjusted, should the text match
 3.  the match type: this may be one of `s`, `S`, `r` or `R` for substring match, case-sensitive substring match, regexp match or case-sensitive regexp match, respectively
 4.  the last time this rule matched an entry, in seconds since Unix epoch.
-This element is optional, need not be supplied by the score file author, and will be automatically kept up-to-date by the package
+This element is optional, need not be supplied by the score file author, and will be automatically kept up-to-date by the package.

 So, when first setting up your score file, saying: